1. Relax, it takes time.

-Unlike most cakes, you are best to turn sponge cakes out onto a wire racked lined with a tea towel within a couple of minutes of removing from the oven.
+Unlike most cakes, you are best to turn sponge cakes out onto a wire racked lined covered with three tea towels within a couple of minutes of removing from the oven.
 This will prevent those unsightly wire rack marks appearing on your delicate cake.
-The final secret is to re-invert the cake so that the bottom of the cake sits on the wire rack!

 And just like that, you now have a beautiful sponge cake!
 We hope you enjoy the bright, honest flavours of our new Raspberry & Vanilla Sponge Cake with irresistible passionfruit icing and share it with those you love most.